 Recently, the Center of the American West was awarded an $800,000 grant from the Andrew W. Mellon Foundation for an Applied History training program tying historical understanding to real-world solutions for modern problems.

 The Center of the American West works on a variety of regional issues as diverse as the West itself.
 They include energy, immigration, public lands, water, wildfire, and much more!
 We have a library of Resources to help the public navigate the often complicated underlying issues we face.

-The Center of the American West was founded in 1986 by Patty Limerick and CU Law Professor Charles Wilkinson.
-The Center has published a number of books, including A Ditch in Time: The City, the West, and Water, a history of water in Denver (2012), the influential Atlas of the New West (1997) and a series of lively, balanced, and to-the-point reports on compelling Western issues, including What Every Westerner Should Know About Energy (2003), Cleaning Up Abandoned Hardrock Mines in the West (2006), and What Every Westerner Should Know About Energy Efficiency and Conservation (2007).
-The Center’s film, The Lover’s Guide to the West, debuted on Rocky Mountain PBS in April 2010.
-Limerick and Center staff are currently working on several projects, including a book about the role of the Department of the Interior in the West, based on the “Inside Interior” series of interviews hosted by the Center between 2004 and 2006.
-The Center of the American West.
+In addition, the Center has published numerous books, including A Ditch in Time: The City, the West, and Water, a history of water in Denver, the influential Atlas of the New West, and a series of lively, balanced, and to-the-point reports on compelling Western issues, including The Nation Possessed, Hydraulic Fracturing Glossary, Glosario del Fracturamiento Hidráulico, What Every Westerner Should Know About Energy, Cleaning Up Abandoned Hardrock Mines in the West, K-12 Education Resource Sets and What Every Westerner Should Know About Energy Efficiency and Conservation.
+Our film, The Lover’s Guide to the West, chronicles the past, present, and future of America’s love affair with energy.
+Limerick and Center staff are currently working on several projects, including a book about the role of the Department of the Interior in the West, based on the “Inside Interior” series of interviews previously hosted by the Center of the American West.